rh-mobb/documentation/docs/aro/clf-to-azure/README.md

 1. [Deploy](/docs/quickstart-aro) an ARO cluster

-1. Deploy the Elasticsearch Operator and the Cluster Logging Operator from OpenShift's Operator Hub
+1. Deploy the OpenShift Elasticsearch Operator and the Red Hat OpenShift Logging Operator from OpenShift's Operator Hub

     ![screenshot of installed operators](./images/operator-hub.png)